 Seweryn Udziela Ethnographic Museum in Krakow is a gem hidden in plain sight.
 I walked past this beautiful Renaissance-style building, the former Town Hall of Kazimierz, for years before finally realizing it housed a museum.

-It offers a glimpse into traditional Polish life, featuring folk costumes, intricate crafts, and regional artifacts.
+It offers a glimpse into traditional Polish life, featuring folk costumes, crafts and regional artifacts.
 My favorite is the exhibition where you get a peek into a traditional cottage and a craftsman’s workshop.

 Plac Wolnica, the square in front of the museum, is also a great place to sit down in the sun and do some people-watching.
 And in November it transforms into one of Krakow’s famous Christmas Markets.